Max-Mobility/RnD/_documentation/writing_documentation.md

 # Updating the project's table of contents

+> note ""
-By default, a table of contents is generated linking to every separate markdown file within a project's directory (excluding the about page).
-This is fine if order of presentation does not matter.
+> By default, a table of contents is generated linking to every separate markdown file within a project's directory (excluding the about page).

+The default table of contents is fine if the order of presentation does not matter.
 If, on the more likely hand, you want a table of contents that presents pages in a specific order, then a simple modifcation to the about file's front matter is all that is needed.

 Simply open the about.md file for your project and add a `toc` variable: